 Quickly dip the base of the pan into the water in the sink to stop the caramel cooking any further then take a teaspoon and carefully spoon some of it into each round on the parchment.
 Push in the sticks and spoon some more syrup into each round – it may run outside the circles but the lollies will be all the more lovely for it.
 Allow the lollies to set then carefully release from the parchment and serve with the sherbet.

-This recipe takes around 30 minutes to make, plus setting time.
+Takes around 30 minutes to make, plus setting.